openwisp/openwisp-wifi-login-pages/docs/user/setup.rst

 garden) of the captive portal, otherwise the application will not be able to load in old browsers.

-Configuring Sentry for proxy server
+Configuring Sentry for Proxy Server
 -----------------------------------

 You can enable sentry logging for the proxy server by adding